pakinui/andie/README.md

 ### Accessible via:
 - Shortcuts or the menu, saves current operation and reapplies it to image, there is a shortcut to save, apply and clear current macros
 ### Testing
-- There has been no formal testing however, we have saved and applied macros multiple times without error using different functions and filters in different combiinations
+There has been no formal testing however, we have saved and applied macros multiple times without error using different functions and filters in different combiinations

 ### Issues:
--
+- No known issues.
 ---
 ## Sticker (show us something)
 ### Contributors: